Location and GPS equipment determining whether offenders go to prison - NZ Herald

 The Corrections Department could not say how often this happens but has recently signed a $180 million contract for new equipment, which it says will improve coverage so fewer people are disadvantaged.

-At the moment, there are almost 6000 people serving sentences on electronic monitoring and another 16,000 who are on electronically-monitored bail.
+At the moment, there are about 5800 people serving electronically-monitored community sentences or orders, including 1600 people who are on electronically-monitored bail.

 Human rights lawyer Michael Bott said he had had clients who could not be tracked this way because of where they live.